Pickleball Gear

 Paddle weight

 Weight is really important and can affect everything from power to how tired you get.
-Pickleball paddles usually weigh somewhere between 6.5-9 oz and are divided into the following categories:
+Pickleball paddles are usually divided into the following categories:

 • Lightweight: 7.2 oz and under